Terry Wallace appears in Steubenville Herald-Star as guest columnist

 Zanesville Times Recorder highlights the remarkable life of Kirsten Battaglia ’12

 Kirsten Battaglia ’12 has crafted a wonderful life and college career, despite being born blind.
-The Spanish and international affairs major will graduate in May, and is already looking forward to going to law school.
+The Spanish and international affairs major graduated in May, looking forward to going to law school.
 She's pictured here, rehearsing with the Wind Ensemble.
 To read her incredible story in the Zanesville Times Recorder, and to view or purchase this and other photos, click here.

 Three with Muskingum ties honored at Remarkable Women luncheon